Bitcoin-only. Non-custodial. MCP-native.

 Graded shutdown

-Not a binary kill switch.
-A dimmer: attenuate scope to read-only, drop high-risk tools, escalate approvals, then capture state and quarantine so no orphaned sub-agent keeps spending.
+A dimmer, not a switch: attenuate scope to read-only, drop high-risk tools, escalate approvals, then capture state and quarantine so no orphaned sub-agent keeps spending.

 MCP-native